Acne Treatments - Oil Pulling

 Oil pulling to clear your skin |

 I had never even heard of this technique until I stumbled onto earth clinic's site.
 I was looking for some holistic acne remedies and discovered oil pulling.
-The idea behind oil pulling is that by gargling oil in your mouth, you pull out toxins in your body and clear your skin (one benefit amongst the numerous touted health benefits of oil pulling).
+The idea behind oil pulling is that by gargling oil in your mouth, you pull out toxins from your body and clear your skin (one benefit amongst the numerous touted health benefits of oil pulling).

 How to Oil Pull for Acne

-You "oil pull" for about 5-15 minutes and then spit the residue out.
 It's important to not swallow the post-pulled oil because apparently the oil pulling process pulls all sorts of toxins and nasty stuff out of your body through your tongue and into the oil.
 When you spit out the oil, it will be foamy and white and the foaminess and whiteness of it is supposedly all the bacteria and toxins the oil pulling has just gotten out of your body.

 Really, Toxins?